ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 ## Accessing and running a Singularity image

 If you recall from learning about Docker, Docker images are formed of a set of _layers_ that make up the complete image.
 When you pull a Docker image from Docker Hub, you see the different layers being downloaded to your system.
-They are stored in your local repository on your system and you can see details of the available images using the docker command.
+They are stored in your local Docker repository on your system and you can see details of the available images using the docker command.

 Handling of images is a little different in Singularity.
 Singularity uses the [Signularity Image Format (SIF)](https://github.com/sylabs/sif) and images are provided as single `SIF` files.
 Singularity images can be pulled from [Singularity Hub](https://singularity-hub.org/).
 Singularity is also capable of running containers based on images pulled from [Docker Hub](https://hub.docker.com/), we'll look at this later in the lesson.